 *we highly recommend adding avocado, as this helps with the heat of the chipotle sauce.

-*we used 10 cm tortillas and is a game changer – no one likes cold tortillas.
+*we used 12, 10 cm, tortillas that we warmed up in a pan for a couple of minutes and is a game changer – no one likes cold tortillas.